-Based on the intensity and amount of sunlight hours in La Palma, CA, the average electricity customer in La Palma, CA will need a 5.4 kilowatt (kW) solar panel system to offset 100% of their annual electricity consumption of 9,696 kWh per year.
-On the EnergySage Marketplace, solar shoppers in La Palma, CA pay an average of $16,000 for a 5.4 kW solar panel system prior to incentives.
+Based on the intensity and amount of sunlight hours in La Palma, CA, the average electricity customer in La Palma, CA will need a 5.6 kilowatt (kW) solar panel system to offset 100% of their annual electricity consumption of 10,044 kWh per year.
+On the EnergySage Marketplace, solar shoppers in La Palma, CA pay an average of $15,000 for a 5.6 kW solar panel system prior to incentives.

-The savings from offsetting 100% of an electricity bill with solar can add up fast!
-Assuming an 3.2% annual increase in electricity prices and that you install your system with a $0-down loan, you can expect to save $2,200 in their first year, $11,500 over five years, $25,000 over 10 years, and $59,300 over 20 years on electric bills in La Palma, CA. Over your system’s lifetime you’ll save more by financing your solar system with a cash purchase, but you won’t start saving in year one.
+The savings from offsetting 100% of an electric bill with solar can add up fast!
+Assuming an 5.5% annual increase in electricity prices and that you install your system with a $0-down loan, you can expect to save $3,400 in your first year, $19,000 over five years, $43,900 over 10 years, and $118,900 over 20 years on electric bills in La Palma, CA. Over your system’s lifetime you’ll save more by financing your solar system with a cash purchase, but you won’t start saving in year one.
 Learn more about how to finance your solar panel system.

 The easiest way to compare the cost of electricity from one region to another is to look at the electricity rate.
 Residential rates in the U.S. range from 6 ¢/kWh to 71 ¢/kWh depending upon where you live, what types of power plants provide your electricity, and when during the day or year you’re consuming electricity.

-Solar panel systems help you save money by reducing your monthly electricity bills.
-Although a $50 or $100 electricity bill might not seem like much when you pay it each month, those bills add up quickly over ten, twenty or even thirty years: if you pay $100 per month in electricity now, you’ll pay over $87,000 on electricity over the next thirty years!
+Solar panel systems help you save money by reducing your monthly electric bills.
+Although a $50 or $100 electric bill might not seem like much when you pay it each month, those bills add up quickly over ten, twenty or even thirty years: if you pay $100 per month in electricity now, you’ll pay over $87,000 on electricity over the next thirty years!

-|EXISTING BILL||10 YEAR COST||20 YEAR COST||30 YEAR COST|
+|EXISTING ELECTRIC BILL||10 YEAR COST||20 YEAR COST||30 YEAR COST|

-Assuming a 3.2% annual increase based on inflation and average annual rate increases.
+Assuming a 5.5% annual increase based on inflation and average annual electric rate increases.

-Installing solar allows you to reduce or even eliminate your electricity bill: when you pay upfront for solar panels, you are effectively paying today for the electricity you’ll use over the next 25 or even 30 years.
+Installing solar allows you to reduce or even eliminate your electric bill: when you pay upfront for solar panels, you are effectively paying today for the electricity you’ll use over the next 25 or even 30 years.
 Calculating your savings from investing in solar is as simple as subtracting the amount you pay for solar from what you would have paid for electricity otherwise.

-We know electricity bills add up over time, and going solar is a great way to save money while helping the environment.
+We know electric bills add up over time, and going solar is a great way to save money while helping the environment.
 When you sign up on the EnergySage Marketplace, you'll be able to receive and compare solar quotes side-by-side from qualified solar installers in your area.
 We're here to help along the way - talk with one of our Energy Advisors to learn more about your unique quotes, any local solar incentives you may be eligible for, or any other questions about saving on electric bills with solar.